Get Ahead With SUNY Sullivan's Winter Express Semester!

 Fill out the form below and an Enrollment Specialist will reach out and help you get started.

-If you are a Sullivan County resident who earns a high school diploma or GED in 2025, you may be eligible to ATTEND SUNY SULLIVAN WITH FREE TUITION AND FEES!
+If you are a Sullivan County resident who earned a high school diploma or GED in 2024, you may be eligible to ATTEND SUNY SULLIVAN WITH FREE TUITION AND FEES!

 WINTER EXPRESS: Dec.
 18, 2024 - Jan.
 17, 2025